 You are in luck!
 Although there is a little snack bar at the Waterfalls, I have something much better to offer you.
 Rather than bringing a picnic all the way from Chiang Mai (the food will get hot.
 It’s a good hour or so drive) stop at the local market which is just ten minutes away from the entrance of the waterfalls.
 It is called Chedi Fresh Market.

-Directions To The Sticky Waterfall In Chiang Mai.
+Directions To The Sticky Waterfall In Chiang Mai (For those not using a guide)

 It is VERY simple to get there.
-I know that other blog posts say the falls are not well signposted but we had no problem whatsoever.
-There is a sign on the left-hand side ten minutes or so after the market.
+I know that other blog posts say the falls are not well signposted but we had no problem whatsoever finding them.
+There is a sign on the left-hand side, ten minutes or so after the market.
 Turn right there and drive down the twisty road for five minutes.
 You are there!

 Modes Of Transport to Take You to the Waterfalls.